joustava/kicad-template-arduino-nano-shield/README.md

-# Arduino Uno template project for KiCad EDA
+# Arduino Nano template project for KiCad EDA

-> This is a KiCad [template](https://docs.kicad.org/5.1/en/kicad/kicad.html#project_templates) to quickstart creating shields for Arduino Uno.
+> This is a KiCad [template](https://docs.kicad.org/5.1/en/kicad/kicad.html#project_templates) to quickstart creating shields for [Arduino Nano](https://store.arduino.cc/arduino-nano).
 The template is created according to the KiCad [documentation](https://docs.kicad.org/5.1/en/kicad/kicad.html#creating_templates) on templates.
 There are probably better versions somewhere on the internets or even one build in however, I wanted to get some more KiCad experience, so here you go!

 ## Installation